Dresden was the capital and royal residency king of Saxony back in the days. Today it still is a hidden gem of Europe.

 3. Find your treasure

-The Dresden flea Market, called Elbe Flohmarkt, is like a journey trough time:
+The Dresden flea Market, called Elbe Flohmarkt, is like a journey through time:

 - beautiful paintings